bingyangchen/KM-software/System Design/System Design 101.md

 【[Repo](https://github.com/ByteByteGoHq/system-design-101) | [👨🏻‍💻 YouTube](https://www.youtube.com/channel/UCZgt6AzoyjslHTC9dz0UoTw) | [📮 Newsletter](https://blog.bytebytego.com/)】

-Explain complex systems using visuals and simple terms.

-Whether you're preparing for a System Design Interview or you simply want to understand how systems work beneath the surface, we hope this repository will help you achieve that.

 # Communication Protocols

 Architecture styles define how different components of an application programming interface (API) interact with one another.
 As a result, they ensure efficiency, reliability, and ease of integration with other systems by providing a standard approach to designing and building APIs.
 Here are the most used styles: